percona/pmm/docs/how-to/troubleshoot.md

 ### Alert Rule Templates is disabled

-Built-In alerts are not editable.

-However, you can copy them and edit the copies.
+Built-In alerts are not editable, but you can copy them and edit the copies.
 (In [PMM 2.14.0](../release-notes/2.14.0.md) and above).

 If you create a custom alert rule template you will have access to edit.